 Stay on topic: While discussion is encouraged, rambling conversations are not conducive to a quality experience.

-Avoid posting messages using all caps: It is ok to use all caps occasionally to emphasize a point, but you should only capitalize the individual words you want to highlight, not the entire sentence or paragraph.
+Avoid posting messages using all caps: It is okay to use all caps occasionally to emphasize a point, but you should only capitalize the individual words you want to highlight, not the entire sentence or paragraph.

 Be concise: Long paragraphs are difficult for other users to follow on-screen.
 If your post is longer than three or four lines, break it up into separate paragraphs.
 Explain your ideas entirely, but get to the point.